whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-2E.md

 ### Condition

-{{ "On a ship underway, under laboratory conditions, or in a full mission ship simulator, with the ship‘s speed of at least 10 knots, and using a plotting sheet or chart, when encountering wind and current which sets the vessel.
-Given adequate radar ranges and visual or electronic bearings." | markdownify }}
+On a ship underway, under laboratory conditions, or in a full mission ship simulator, with the ship‘s speed of at least 10 knots, and using a plotting sheet or chart, when encountering wind and current which sets the vessel.
+Given adequate radar ranges and visual or electronic bearings.

 ### Performance requirement